-The San Diego County Office of Education is in charge of education and schools in San Diego County, providing services to 42 school districts.
-These districts provide educational programmes for more than 750 public elementary, middle and high schools.
+The San Diego County Office of Education is responsible for education and schools in the county, providing services to 42 school districts.
+These districts provide educational programmes to 780 public elementary, middle and high schools.
 There's also a wide selection of private schools in San Diego.
-Public schools are free to attend but private and international schools offer high education standards, they usually charge hefty fees.
+Public schools are free to attend, and while private and international schools offer high education standards, they usually charge hefty fees.

 Public schools in San Diego

-Generally speaking, the top schools in San Diego are in the most affluent areas.
-Even these vary in quality and the best way to be sure is to see the school and its staff in person.
+Generally speaking, the top schools in San Diego are in the most affluent areas and suburbs.
+Even these vary in quality, and the best way to ensure the school's quality is to see its facilities and staff in person.

 Non-English-speaking expats have the option of sending their child to one of the city's dual-language immersion public schools.
 Most are Spanish, but there are also schools offering German, Mandarin and French.

-Magnet schools are government-funded schools that offer a specialised focus on one or several subjects, which is a good option for expats with children who show promise in a specific area of their education.
-There is a wide range of options from schools with a strong emphasis on maths and science, to those specialising in the performance arts.
-Some magnet schools require an audition but placement is largely via lottery.
+Magnet schools are government-funded schools that offer a specialised focus on one or several subjects, which is a fantastic option for children who show promise in a specific area of their education.
+There is a wide range of options, from schools with a strong emphasis on maths and science to those specialising in performance arts.
+Some magnet schools require an audition, but placement is normally via lottery.

 Charter schools operate on a performance-based contract with the government.
 In most cases, this means that charter schools can generally be counted on to offer a good standard of education.
-They have a greater degree of freedom in teaching styles and curricula than regular public schools.
-Some charter schools offer specialised curricula or subscribe to alternative teaching philosophies.
-Again, attendance is determined by a lottery.
+They have greater freedom in determining their teaching styles and curricula than regular public schools.
+Some charter schools provide specialised curricula or subscribe to alternative teaching philosophies.
+Similar to magnet schools, attendance is determined by a lottery.

 Private schools in San Diego

 Parents have access to a wealth of private schools in San Diego, with different approaches to education.
 While most are co-educational, some are single-sex schools.
 Many of San Diego's private schools offer education through a religious lens, most commonly Christian.
 Others favour alternative educational approaches such as Montessori.

 International schools in San Diego